-In this study we present a new method for automatic front detection based on a neural network, which uses ERA5 reanalysis data.
-As a ground truth for training and validation, we use surface front data from two different weather services (NWS and DWD), covering significant parts of the Northern hemisphere; for validation a disjoint subset of this data set is used.
+DWD) covering significant parts of the Northern hemisphere; for validation a disjoint subset of this data set is used.
 We train the network on a loss function, that allows to classify and predict fronts across the input regions.
-Our applied loss function leads the network to predict results in the network predicting clearly localized fronts without the need of morphological post processing thinning operations.
+Our applied loss function results in the network predicting clearly localized fronts without the need of morphological post processing thinning operations.
 The network is able to predict fronts with a Critical Success Rate higher than about 66.9%, and an Object Detection Rate higher than about 77%.

-For a better evaluation of the quality of the method, we compare the network output with a baseline method, which uses a traditional approach of operating on thermodynamic variables (TFP approach).
+For a better evaluation of the quality of the method, we compare the network output with a baseline method, which uses a traditional approach operating on thermodynamic variables (TFP approach).
 For both methods a climatology of fronts is derived.
 In this direct comparison, the new method outperforms the baseline method in the direct comparison with the data from the weather services.
 We can show that we cannot simply transfer a locally trained network onto any other region but rather need to train on several data-set to obtain a reliable general front detection.
 The climatology results indicate that a transfer on oceanic regions maybe feasible, however this has to be evaluated in future research.
 It is also desirable to further investigate up to which degree extrapolation onto different regions is possible and to investigate whether or not generalization onto global data is possible from just a few subregions.
-Our

-The evaluation of physical properties accompanying our detections show relative to the network detected fronts shows that our detected fronts generally exhibit similar properties as those usually looked for in classical methods.
+The evaluation of physical properties relative to the network detected fronts shows that our detected fronts generally exhibit similar properties as those usually looked for in classical methods.
 As an example gradients in the equivalent potential temperature are shown.
 In addition, a similar quantity as for classical TFP methods is determined from equivalent potential temperature.
-In the comparison for these quantities at of these quantities relative to fronts determined by the weather services and detected by the network, respectively, we find very good agreement; in addition, these fronts they exhibit the same features as would be detected by a TFP method.
+In the comparison of these quantities relative to fronts determined by the weather services and detected by the network, respectively, we find very good agreement; in addition, they exhibit the same features as would be detected by a TFP method.
 This also shows that our ground truth data, surface fronts originating from two weather services, is a suitable choice; although surface fronts are detected, they show the correct structure in terms of thermodynamic variables.
 Thus, surface fronts can serve as a proxy for the detection of fronts, however our analysis shows that the resulting fronts are meaningful.

 In a final application, we investigate the connection of fronts with extreme precipitation events.
-This investigation is guided by the former investigation by Catto and Pfahl (2013); however, our network allows us to fully use the available resolution of ERA5 and possible research to investigate characteristics of fronts at a high spatial and temporal resolution, leading to a more detailed investigation.
-The correlation of extreme precipitation events and fronts can be determined.
-For the midlatitudes the effect is connection between extreme precipitation events and front occurrence is found to be most prominent, with the strongest correlation can be seen for fronts and events over flat terrain, especially over the ocean.
-This application shows that this new our new front detection method is not only just a tool for operational weather forecasting, but also a serious method is also useful for scientific investigations.
-Since the method can be applied on high resolution data, this shows the is a clear benefit of the new method over the existing TFP methods, which are usually restricted to low resolution data set.
-The or heavily rely on smoothing operators.
+This investigation is guided by the former investigation by Catto and Pfahl (2013); however, our network allows us to fully use the available resolution of ERA5 and to investigate characteristics of fronts at a high spatial and temporal resolution leading to a more detailed investigation.
+For the midlatitudes the connection between extreme precipitation events and front occurrence is found to be most prominent, with the strongest correlation over flat terrain, especially over the ocean.
+This application shows that our new front detection method is not only just a tool for operational weather forecasting, but is also useful for scientific investigations.
+Since the method can be applied on high resolution data, this is a clear benefit of the new method over existing TFP methods, which are usually restricted to low resolution data set or heavily rely on smoothing operators.
 In addition, the method is quite flexible, it is quite straightforward to include new training data sets, as e.g. surfaces fronts for the southern hemisphere.
 In addition, there is no principle obstacle for using meteorological data sets with higher resolution as input for the method.